APC: A ruling party in search of cohesion - Nigeria Today

 APC: A ruling party in search of cohesion

-Nearly a year after it was registered, on June 14, 2014, precisely, backed by Bola Tinubu, a national leader of the party who headed the defunct ACN, John Odigie- Oyegun, a former Edo State governor, was elected ‘unopposed’ as the national chairman of the APC at its first national convention in Abuja, along with other executive positions across the country.
+Nearly a year after it was registered, June 14, 2014 precisely, backed by Bola Tinubu, a national leader of the party who headed the defunct ACN, John Odigie-Oyegun, a former Edo State governor, was elected ‘unopposed’ as the national chairman of the APC at its first national convention in Abuja, along with other executive positions across the country.

-The APC internal crises then took a more dangerous dimension when Tinubu, who had backed Ahmed Lawan for Senate President and Femi Gbajabiamila for Speaker of the House of Representatives, watched the inauguration of the 8th Assembly on television.
+The APC internal crises then took a more dangerous dimension when Tinubu, who had backed Ahmed Lawan for Senate president and Femi Gbajabiamila for the post of speaker of the House of Representatives, watched the inauguration of the 8th Assembly on television.
 He could not muster the courage to attend the event because his two candidates could not clinch the exalted posts at the National Assembly.

-Before the rally, Tinubu had asked Odigie-Oyegun, whom he backed for chairmanship position, to tender his resignation over alleged manipulation of the primary that produced Akeredolu, over his preferred candidate, Olusegun Abraham.
+Before the rally, Tinubu had asked Odigie-Oyegun, who he backed for chairmanship position, to tender his resignation over alleged manipulation of the primary that produced Akeredolu, over his preferred candidate, Olusegun Abraham.

+In the last two years, there had been crises in some states under the APC over interests that area not mass-driven.
+Some state governors have had to clamp down on some members of the party in their states to contain the ambition of such politicians.

 With two years gone and the party leaders still sharply divided on many national issues, sometimes making statements that indict their party and the administration they brought into existence, pundit say it is a sign of a house on fire.